-All Providers must use AgingIs (formerly NAPISPak) and submit quarterly reports of persons served and units provided by the 15th of the following month.
+All Providers must use AgingIs (formerly NAPISPak) and submit quarterly reports of persons served and units provided by the 15th of the following month, i.e., January, April, July, and October.

 NOTE: Incorrect or late submissions may result in withholding of payment for a minimum of 30 days.